broeser/feeld/README.md

 A DataType is a combination of a default sanitizer, default validators and some basic methods to specify boundaries (e.g. setMinLength() and setMaxLength()).

-These DataTypes are supplied with feeld:
+These DataTypes are supplied with feeld in the src/DataType-directory:

  - Country
  - Date